opencv/opencv/modules/optim/doc/linear_programming.rst

 .. ocv:function:: int optim::solveLP(const Mat& Func, const Mat& Constr, Mat& z)

     :param Func: This row-vector corresponds to :math:`c` in the LP problem formulation (see above).
+It should contain 32- or 64-bit floating point numbers.
+As a convenience, column-vector may be also submitted, in the latter case it is understood to correspond to :math:`c^T`.

     :param Constr: *m*-by-*n\+1* matrix, whose rightmost column corresponds to :math:`b` in formulation above and the remaining to :math:`A`.
+It should containt 32- or 64-bit floating point numbers.

-    :param z: The solution will be returned here as a row-vector - it corresponds to (transposed) :math:`c` in the formulation above.
+    :param z: The solution will be returned here as a column-vector - it corresponds to :math:`c` in the formulation above.
+It will contain 64-bit floating point numbers.

     :return: One of the return codes: